amonmillner/step-kinect-dev.github.io/_site/index.md

 We have developed a system to use the Kinect camera to track the points on a person's leg to determine when a "stomp" is happening or when hands are clapping.
 While people are (hopefully stepping) in front of the camera, we send full frame images to Cognitive Services face API to receive the likely emotion expressed during the frame.

-We elected to use Open Frameworks extensively in the first sprint.
+We elected to use openFrameworks extensively in the first sprint.
 This gave us the ability to explore making every stomp that is registered trigger a graphical visualization under the stepper's foot.
 We also play back different sounds for stomps than we do for claps.

 We change the background of the scene to red when the Face API informs the program that the stepper is considered to be showing angered face.
 When happiness is detected, the background is light gold.